Kat Presley

 Today is Sunday,

-and normally I rest -
+and normally I rest

-no work,
+- no work,

-just stillness and stretching.
+just stillness and stretching -

-But I’m making postcards
+but I’m making postcards

 for the laundry service,